JNavas2/Page-Mail/README.md

 ## Features

 - Send the current page by email with one click or keyboard shortcut
-- Supports Gmail®, Outlook®, or your default email handler (mailto:)
+- Supports Email link handler (mailto:), Gmail® or Outlook®
 - Optionally include a subject prefix
 - Includes selected text (if any) and the page URL in the email body
 - Works from the toolbar button or with a customizable shortcut